Gas Prices Falling in Minnesota, Nationally - NewsBreak

 Gas Prices Falling in Minnesota, Nationally

 UNDATED -- Gas prices continue to slowly fall.
-Gas Buddy says average gas prices in Minnesota have fallen 5.6 cents per gallon in the last week, averaging $3.83....1037theloon.com
+Gas Buddy says average gas prices in Minnesota have fallen 5.6 cents per gallon in the last week, averaging $3.83....minnesotasnewcountry.com

 UNDATED -- Gas prices continue to slowly fall.
-Gas Buddy says average gas prices in Minnesota have fallen 5.6 cents per gallon in the last week, averaging $3.83....1037theloon.com
+Gas Buddy says average gas prices in Minnesota have fallen 5.6 cents per gallon in the last week, averaging $3.83....minnesotasnewcountry.com